shopping cart 0

 What is Latex?

-Latex beds are made using the perfect blend of materials, whether it be through all-natural materials, synthetic foams, or a blended variety.
+Latex mattresses are made using the perfect blend of materials, whether it be through all-natural materials, synthetic foams, or a blended variety.
 The first use of latex for creating a latex mattress dates back to the early 1920s when John Dunlop formulated the perfect blend of latex foam.

 Types of Latex Mattresses